 - joint planning and co-ordination of board and committee business; and - sharing of information.

-In doing so, it will contribute to the integration of good governance across the organisation, ensuring that all sources of assurance are incorporated into the board's overall risk and assurance framework.
+In doing so, contributing to the integration of good governance across the organisation, ensuring that all sources of assurance are incorporated into the board's overall risk and assurance framework.
+This will be achieved primarily through the Audit Committee.